tannerjared/MRI_Guide/Home.md

 * Move (drag and drop) the `osx` folder into your Applications directory.

-* Configure dcm2nii

-You can either launch the program directly from the terminal by typing the following:
+* You can either launch the program directly from the terminal by typing the following:

 ```
 #!console
 $ /Applications/osx/dcm2nii
 ```

-But if you want to be able to just type dcm2nii into your Terminal window, you can configure the program:
+* If you want to be able to just type dcm2nii into your Terminal window, you can configure the program:

 ```
 #!console
 $ sudo ln -s /Applications/osx/dcm2nii /usr/bin/
 ```

-* To ensure a proper download type `dcm2nii` into the command prompt and press enter.
-If it downloaded correctly you should see a similar output as the one listed above under the Linux version.

-**Windows**
+## Windows

 * Download the [latest version](http://www.nitrc.org/frs/download.php/5630/win.zip).